usenocturne/nocturne/README.md

 ## How To Use

-Unless receiving power through a Linux computer, running Nocturne on your Car Thing requires a host device such as a Raspberry Pi, a microSD card, a microUSB to USB-C cable, and a microUSB/your power source's connector.
+Unless receiving power through a Linux computer, running Nocturne on your Car Thing requires a host device such as a Raspberry Pi, a microSD card, a microUSB to USB-C cable, a microUSB/your power source's connector, as well as a Spotify Premium account.
 You will also need [superbird-tool](https://github.com/thinglabsoss/superbird-tool) to flash the image regardless of your computer's operating system.

 ### Windows